St. Paul visitor information

 We provide attentive childcare by qualified caregivers during all Sunday morning services and for some other activities during the week.

 Exploring St. Paul: A one-time class where you can learn about what St. Paul has to offer and how you can be involved.
-Meets from 5-6:30pm Feb 19, May 20, Aug 26, or Nov 11 in room 110.
+Contact Katrina for more information.

 See Contact Us for contact information.